Can Cervical Cancer be Prevented?

 It contains viral proteins from the same pathogenic strains, which, in the form they are made, do not infect the individual, but will stimulate the immune system to produce antibodies against those viral strains, and protect against future HPV infection.

 The HPV vaccine is usually given to school girls at 12 or 13 years of age.
 It is much more effective if given to individuals as they approach reproductive age, which is when they would normally be exposed to the virus.
 The vaccine is given as a set of two or three injections across a three to six-month timespan.
+There is recent interest in also vaccinating males to reduce the spread of HPV infection.

 The full impact of this vaccine is yet to be established, but with it now included in the national immunisation schedules of many countries, the rates of cervical cancer should continue to fall.
 Furthermore, as HPV is also implicated in cancers of the vulva, the vagina, and the mouth, the rates of these cancers should also decline.